dongdong/Notes/OS/IntroOS.md

 	- simple approach: pause and copy
 	- better approach:
 		- write-protect and copy everything once
-		- copy diffs of "dirtied" pages for incremental checkpoints
+		- copy diffs of 'dirtied' pages for incremental checkpoints
 		- rebuild from multiple diffs, or in background

 * Debugging